AntiCopium/-rtsrs/README.md

 BOT_MOD_CMD_LOG_CHANNEL=''
 ```

-5. After completed save and run this command in the terminal. `cargo run -r` When it asks you to do the start type run fresh start.
+5. After completed save and run this command in the terminal. `deno check-run` this makes sure the db is working and is mandatory for launch.
+Running the bot after use the command `deno run` and if you wish to reset the db run `deno check-run` since the command resets the db.

 #### ❗***MAKE SURE TO RUN FRESH START; IF NOT CLOSE IT AND RE RUN IT***